trustwallet/developer/wallet-core/server-side.md

 }
 ```

-5. Run `./main` and you will see the output:
+5. Run `./main` and you will see the output below:

 ```shell
 ==> calling wallet core from go
 <== mnemonic is valid:  true
 ```
+6. You might want to copy and run `main` outside of the docker container, make sure you have `libc++1` and `libc++abi1` installed in your host Ubuntu.